the-great-abby/ai-ide-api/docs/user_stories/README_portable_rabbitmq.md

 - Create automated git analysis for your projects
 - Set up background job processing for your applications
 - Integrate with the AI IDE system for enhanced automation
+- Monitor and track all the memory entries your bots create

 ---